rkmanga/Technical-Writing-Portfolio/03. Implementation Guide/README.md

+# Implementation Guide

-# Classification of text with Watson Natural Language Understanding (NLU), and Watson Studio
+## Classification of text using Watson Natural Language Understanding (NLU) and Watson Studio

-This code example uses Jupyter notebooks in Watson Studio to augment output of the IBM Watson Natural Language Understanding (NLU) API, via configuration upgrades for text classification.
+This document gives code examples in Jupyter notebooks within Watson Studio, to augment output of the IBM Watson Natural Language Understanding (NLU) API for classification of text.

 After completing these steps, you should be able to: